 Unlike the letters from the Apostle Paul, this letter from the Apostle James emphasizes "works" as essential to the kingdom of God.
 The interplay between the unmerited grace we have been given by God and our response to that grace with action is an important part of our the spiritual journey.
-We are the hands, feet, voice of Jesus as we mirror God's love back out into the world.
+Thus, we are called to make choices and decisions that allow us to be the hands, feet, voice of Jesus as we mirror God's love back out into the world.